Professor, PhD Program Director

 Memphis, TN 38105

 Carolyn Graff received an undergraduate degree in nursing from the Medical College of Georgia and her MN and PhD from the University of Kansas.
 She has been a faculty member at the University of Tennessee Health Science Center since 2001.
-Currently she is an Associate Professor in the College of Nursing and Chief of Nursing in the Boling Center for Developmental Disabilities, a University Center of Excellence in Developmental Disabilities (UCEDD) Education, Research, and Service.
-Dr. Graff is the Director of the Ph.D. in Nursing Program.
+Currently she is a Professor in the College of Nursing and Chief of Nursing in the Boling Center for Developmental Disabilities, a University Center of Excellence in Developmental Disabilities (UCEDD) Education, Research, and Service.
+Dr. Graff is the Director of the Ph.D.
+Program in Nursing Science.
 She was Clinical Services Coordinator and Coordinator of Nursing at the University of Kansas UCEDD in Kansas City, Kansas where her clinical and teaching responsibilities centered on the health of children with developmental disabilities and their families.